opf/openproject/docs/release-notes/14-1-0/README.md

 ### Custom fields of the type Link (URL)

 Users can now create custom field of the type Link (URL).
-Remember to activiate it for your project(s) and specific work package type for it to be displayed.
+Remember to activate it for your project(s) and specific work package type for it to be displayed.
 The custom field type Link shows an error message if you type in an invalid URL.

 ![Create a custom field of the type Link](openproject-14-1-custom-field-link.png)